Most tricks, even the complicated ones, start with a simple trick or are made up of several simple tricks joined together.

-I use this to teach lots of tricks including standing on a pedestal (or if I just want my horse to wait while I do something else).
+I use this to teach many tricks, including standing on a pedestal (or if I want my horse to wait while I do something else).
 It is so nice to have a horse that waits patiently! ❤️

 9. Head Down.
 This is used to start to teach your horse the Bow or to lay down.
 It can also help to calm your horse.

 10. Come.
 This trick is used in fetch (once your horse picks up the ball or item) and is needed for liberty work.
 Plus, it is really nice to have a horse that comes running to you whenever you call.

 If you teach your horse these 10 simple tricks, you will have developed a wonderful relationship with your horse, and you can use them to teach your horse lots of new and fun things!